ISAs are a great way to grow your money without paying tax. Read on to learn about the different types of ISAs available to UK residents.

 You can buy and hold lots of different types of investments in a Stocks and Shares ISA:

 You need to be 18 or over to open a Stocks and Shares ISA.
-The maximum ISA allowance in a tax year is £20,000.
+The maximum ISA allowance in a tax year is £20,000 across all your ISA accounts.

 Different providers offer different investments and charge different fees, so it’s worth shopping around to find the provider that suits your needs.

-You can open a new ISA with a different provider each tax year, but you can only contribute to one Stocks and Shares ISA per year.
+You can open new ISAs with different providers each tax year, and you can contribute to multiple Stocks and Shares ISAs per year.

 Lifetime ISA (LISA)